yogaranjansingh/ShellScripts/README.md

 # LoginScript

-Use this script to login to any instance prod or preprod for all services (SMS, Voice, Phoneid, IPgeo, Geo)
+Use this script to login to any instance prod or preprod for all services/projects to be configured. example(SMS, Voice, Phoneid, IPgeo, Geo)

 parameter 1 service-name (sms , voice , geocode , ipgeocode, phoneid)